 You may be asking yourself why on earth would you want to jump into Antarctic waters?
 Well, aside from it being an insanely awesome way to get your blood pumping, it’s also a once-in-a-lifetime experience that I would regret not participating in.

-In this blog post, I’ll be explaining what exactly the Polar Plunge is, sharing my personal experience with this crazy feat, and providing some insight on how to prepare for a dive into the icy waters of the Seventh Continent.
+Surprisingly, there are quite a few things to do in Antarctica.
+But in this blog post, I’ll be explaining what exactly the Polar Plunge is, sharing my personal experience with this crazy feat, and providing some insight on how to prepare for a dive into the icy waters of the Seventh Continent.
 Let’s dive in!

 What is the Polar Plunge?